Taeler Hendrix: WWE (2014)

 Hendrix appeared for the first time in WWE on the June 6, 2014 episode of SmackDown where she performed as one of Adam Rose's "rosebuds".
 Hendrix returned to work as a "rosebud" on the December 15 episode of Raw, and again the following night on a live edition of SmackDown.

 Shimmer Women Athletes (2016)

 On 7 September 2016, it was confirmed that Hendrix would make her debut at Shimmer Women Athletes at November 12, 2016.
 Hendrix made her debut at the taping of Volume 87, Successfully defeated ThunderKitty.

 On November 13, 2016, at the taping of Volume 89, Hendrix lost in a rematch to Thunderkitty.

+WWR (2016-2018)

+On April 10, 2016, Hendrix made her WWR debut during the WWR's Project XX event, winning against Barbi Hayden.
+She later fought & won against Sonya Strong on July 31, 2016, during the WWR Revolutionary event & achieved another victory against Rachael Ellering on May 20, 2017, during the WWR Brick House event.
+Hendrix's final match with WWR was during the WWR Facelift event on August 26, 2018, where she lost to Skylar.

+Lucha Patron

+Hendrix has also performed with wrestling group Lucha Patron, returning on June 17, 2023, at the group's Mas Lucha Libre event and winning a title defence match against Santana Garrett 5 years after her previous appearance in WWR's Facelift event on August 26, 2018.

 Personal life

-At age 21, Conrad was misdiagnosed with cancer.

-Hendrix cites Lisa Marie Varon (Victoria/Tara), Sensational Sherri, and Velvet McIntyre as her favorite female wrestlers.
-Her favorite male wrestlers are Curt Hennig and Chris Jericho.
-Her favorite sports are bowling, Tae Kwon Do, volleyball, softball, swimming, and she loves to run.
+Conrad-Mellen cites Lisa Marie Varon (Victoria/Tara), Sensational Sherri, and Velvet McIntyre as her favorite female wrestlers.
+Her favorite male wrestlers are Chris Sabin and Chris Jericho.
+Her favorite sports are bowling, Tae Kwon Do, volleyball, softball, swimming, and running.
 Her motto is "Attempt The Impossible In Order To Improve Your Work...".

-In 2017, Hendrix became engaged to fellow wrestler Cory Machado.
+Writing career

+On October 31, 2024, Hendrix released her debut novel, Behind These Whispering Walls.